-If it's an emergency, phone for an ambulance and tell them your symptoms so that measures can be taken to reduce the risk of infecting others.
+If it's an emergency, call an ambulance and tell them your symptoms so the paramedics and hospital staff can take measures to reduce the risk of infecting others.

 - covering your mouth and nose with a tissue or your sleeve when coughing or sneezing

 - washing your hands regularly with warm water and soap – wash for at least 20 seconds and wash them as soon as you get home

 - throwing used tissues away immediately